 Extensive preparation (even more than before!)

-If you’re thinking of spending a semester or two abroad, planning ahead has always been essential – and that’s even more the case now that the pandemic has kicked off!
-In addition to things like course load, academic credits and visas, students now also have to consider things like COVID-19 tests and vaccines before they can enter a foreign country, let alone a college campus.
+If you’re thinking of spending a semester or two abroad, planning ahead has always been essential – and that’s even more the case in a pandemic!
+In addition to things like course load, academic credits, and visas, students now also have to consider things like COVID-19 tests and vaccines before they can enter a foreign country, let alone a college campus.
 It can be overwhelming, and truthfully, the situation can change quickly.
 Staying informed is essential; SAF advisors are always on hand to explain exactly what you need to know, and ensure you’re totally prepared ahead of your journey.

 Expect the unexpected

-As mentioned above, when it comes to COVID-19, nothing is set in stone.
-Although the world is getting better at managing the risks, we are still in the middle of an ongoing pandemic.
+When it comes to COVID-19, nothing is set in stone.
 Variants like Delta and Omicron have proven that we aren’t out of the woods just yet.
-What that means is that you should be prepared for the possibility that the situation on the ground in your host country and campus may change.
+What that means is that you should be prepared for the possibility that the situation in your host country and campus may change.
 That could mean new social restrictions, a temporary move to online learning, or requiring students to get booster shots before they’re allowed to attend classes.
 Again, SAF is here to help!
 We are constantly liaising and speaking with our university partners to get the most up-to-date information about any new developments on campus.
 Our primary goal is to support students on their study abroad programs – especially during these challenging pandemic times.